LiadNahum1/FinalProject/README.md

 **To Run Improved Algorithm**:
 * change ```DATASET``` default to be the wanted dataset name
-* denote the number of epochs determined by the optimization for SGD for the same dataset as B. change ```EPOCHS``` default to be B
+* denote the number of epochs determined by the optimization for SGD for the same dataset as B. change ```EPOCHS``` default to be the same value.
 * denote the lr_init determined by the optimization for SGD for the same dataset. change ```LR_INIT``` default to be the same value.
 * change  ```SWA``` default to be True
 * change ```SWA_START``` default to be 0.5*B.